 Growing up in Wisconsin, Dan Barry always respected the state’s flagship university.
-After a circuitous journey through several states, and with the goal of career advancement, he ended up at the University of Wisconsin–Madison as a returning adult student nearly 20 years after he graduated from high school.
+After a circuitous journey through several states, and with the goal of career advancement, he ended up at the University of Wisconsin–Madison as a returning adult student and community college transfer student nearly 20 years after he graduated from high school.

 “Badgers are very highly respected, especially business Badgers in the business world,” Barry says.
 “Look at some of the statistics, the number of CEOs that have come out of UW–Madison.
 It just tells you that if that’s what you want, this is the school for it.
 It’s kind of awesome to officially say I’m a Badger.”